 Nasal breathing and olfaction (sense of smell) disorders in young children

-The etiology and pathogenesis of nasal breathing and olfaction (sense of smell) disorders in young children is obstruction of the nasal cavity or nasopharynx with the violation of nasal breathing in infants and children in the first years of life can be congenital or acquired.
+The etiology and pathogenesis of nasal breathing and olfaction (sense of smell) disorders in young children is obstruction of the nasal cavity or nasopharynx with the impaired nasal breathing in infants and children in the first years of life can be congenital or acquired.
 Congenital obstruction of the nasopharynx is presented in the form of complete and incomplete choana or nasal cavity atresia, malformations or hypoplasia of the nasopharynx.
 Acquired obstruction of the nasal cavity may be due to granulomatous diseases (tuberculosis, syphilis, scleroma), diphtheria, trauma or the result of unqualified adenotomy.

 Difficulty in nasal breathing occurs when obstruction of the nose in case of rhinitis, nasopharyngitis, foreign body, tumor, hematoma, abscess of the nasal septum or its deviation.
 Causes of obstruction can also be hypertrophy of the turbinates, thickening and deviation of the nasal septum, sinusitis, allergic rhinitis, nasal polyps, adenoid vegetations, retropharyngeal abscess.